 The Opioid Partnership

-The Opioid Partnership is a coalition of organizations and individuals representing individuals, clinicians, provider organizations, public health agencies, researchers, and innovators, who are working together to advance efforts to prevent and reduce the impact of opioid abuse and exposure on mothers and babies.
+The Opioid Partnership is a multi-stakeholder collaboration of organizations and individuals representing clinicians, provider organizations, public health agencies, health plans, employers, community-based organizations, researchers, innovators, and most importantly—mothers and babies—who are working together to advance efforts to prevent and reduce the impact of opioid abuse and exposure on mothers and babies.

 The opioid epidemic impacts every segment of society in the U.S., including women and their babies.
 The number of pregnant women with opioid use disorder at the time of delivery quadrupled from 1999 to 2014.